 You’re packing your bags for your holiday.
 Your mind is racing with excitement for adventure and hunger to create new memories.
 Just before you get on your flight, it can be easy to forget about your oral health.
 Unfortunately, this can happen when your teeth are their most vulnerable.
+Believe it or not, it is common for your dental hygiene to plummet while on holiday.
+So, here are some tips on how to maintain your teeth health while travelling.

-Disruption of your dental care routine
+Disruption of your oral hygiene routine

-As you go through time zone changes, it’s easy to lose track of when you last cleaned your teeth.
+However, as you go through time zone changes, it’s easy to lose track of when you last cleaned your teeth.
 You may find yourself experiencing that “fuzzy tooth sensation” along your gum line.
 This is the accumulation of bacteria on your teeth and can lead to bad breath or serious issues like periodontal disease.

 What can you do?